pluteski/speech-to-text/blog/content/hashgraph.md

 it is actually about finding paths through the graph that connect events in the current round with past events in the previous round.
 Please see : [How it Works (Graphically)](http://www.swirlds.com/downloads/SWIRLDS-TR-2016-02.pdf).)

-At this point, some applications could dump all previous events.
+At this point, some applications could [dump all previous events](http://ajitvadakayil.blogspot.com/2017/10/blockchain-smart-contracts-part-8-capt.html).
-In applications where the transaction timeseries can be summarized by sufficient statistics, as soon as this occurs the hashgraph history could be archived.
+In applications where the transaction timeseries can be summarized by sufficient statistics, the hashgraph history could be archived.
 This also means that _a new node doesn't need to load the entire hashgraph history_.
-There is no notion of full node and lightweight node.
+There is no notion of full node and lightweight node, reducing the space required per node from Bitcoin’s 60 GB to under one gigabyte allowing a [smartphone to act as a node](https://squawker.org/technology/blockchain-just-became-obsolete-the-future-is-hashgraph/).

 ## Virtual elections: better than regular elections?
 Many people consider Hashgraph to be more comparable to PBFT, Paxos, Raft, Zab,